About Protect Thacker Pass

 - and many others

-Location of proposed mine: North-central Nevada
+Location of the Thacker Pass Lithium Mine: North-central Nevada

 Detailed directions to the mine construction site at Thacker Pass:

 Currently, we are asking that you do NOT go to the site due to a variety of risks, both for yourself and for Protect Thacker Pass.